plan-systems/design-docs/README.md

     - Fields of a protobuf message are explicitly and strongly typed.
     - Revisions to a protobuf message are backward-compatible with previous revisions.
     - Protobufs are faster, simpler, safer, more compact, and more efficient than JSON and XML.
-    - Protobufs pair well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network transport.
+    - Protobufs pair well with [gRPC](https://grpc.io), opening up broad multi-language and multi-platform network support.
-    - An entire `plan.Block` hierarchy can be efficiently serialized/deserialized using a single line of code — _in every major language and environment_.
+    - An entire `plan.Block` hierarchy can be serialized or deserialized using a single line of code — _in every major language and environment_.

 - PLAN's Protobuf-based data structures: